maxxipierce/quiz-app/README.md

 - South
 - West

-## 4 What color is the music disc “ward”?
+## 4 One way to deal damage to mobs is using gravity.
+Which of these mobs cannot be hurt by falling?

-- Green
+- Iron golem
-- Orange
+- Silverfish
-- Blue
+- Witch
-- Red
+- Wolf

 ## 5 When silverfish hide in a stone block, the block becomes infested.
 How many types of blocks can silverfish infest?